mplattu/pgtest/README.md

-# pgtest
-PhoneGap/jQuery Mobile Hello World
+# PhoneGap/jQuery Mobile Hello World

 This is a Hello Word for PhoneGap Build and jQuery Mobile.
 You can create your own mobile app by following these simple steps: